Alterraun Verner: College career

-In his true freshman year at UCLA, Verner finished fourth among Bruins with 59 tackles and third on the team with two interceptions, while leading the team with 123 interception yards and two touchdowns.
+In his true freshman year at UCLA, Verner finished fourth among his Bruins teammates with 59 tackles and third among his team with two interceptions, while leading the team with 123 interception yards and two touchdowns.
 He was named co-Freshman of the Year for the Pac-10 Conference (alongside Jairus Byrd and Taylor Mays), and was selected first-team Freshman All-America by College Football News and Scripps/FWAA, as well as second-team by The Sporting News, Scout.com, and Rivals.com.

-As a sophomore, Verner appeared in all 13 games, while starting 10, and ranked fourth on the team with 75 tackles.
+As a sophomore, Verner appeared in all 13 games with 10 starts, and ranked fourth on the team with 75 tackles.
 He finished with 15 pass breakups and four interceptions.
 In his junior year, Verner was a starter in all 12 games, and was second on the team in tackles with 73.
 He was selected to the second-team All-Pac-10 squad chosen by the league's coaches.

 In November 2009, Verner was named one of the twelve semifinalists for the 2009 Jim Thorpe Award.

 In his senior year, he started in all 13 games and finished with 72 tackles, of which 51 were solo.
-He also had five interceptions and 158 interception return yards, with one of them resulting in a touchdown.
-He also had another defensive touchdown as a fumble recovery.
+He also had five interceptions and 158 return yards, with one of them resulting in a touchdown.
+He had a second defensive touchdown as a fumble recovery.

 In 2011, Verner returned to UCLA during the NFL off-season to complete his Bachelor of Science degree in mathematics.
 He graduated later that year with a degree in mathematics/applied science.

 Professional career

+Pre-draft

 Verner attended the NFL Scouting Combine and performed all of the combine and positional drills.
 On March 30, 2010, he attended UCLA's pro day and ran all of the combine drills again, but opted to skip the short shuttle and three-cone drill.
 He was able to earn better times in the 40-yard dash (4.52s) and 20-yard dash (2.63s), while also adding height to his vertical (32.5").
 At the conclusion of the pre-draft process, he was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked as the 18th best cornerback prospect in the draft by DraftScout.com and was also ranked the 24th best cornerback prospect in the draft by WalterFootball.com.

 Tennessee Titans

-The Tennessee Titans selected Verner in the fourth round (104th overall) of the 2010 NFL Draft.
+The Tennessee Titans selected Verner in the fourth round (104th overall) of the 2010 NFL draft.
 He was the 13th cornerback drafted in 2010.
-The Tennessee Titans traded running back LenDale White, defensive tackle Kevin Vickerson, their fourth round pick (111th overall) in 2010, and their sixth round pick (185th overall) in 2010 to the Seattle Seahawks in exchange for the Seahawks' fourth (104th overall) and sixth round picks (176th overall) in the 2010 NFL Draft.
-The Titans selected quarterback Rusty Smith with their sixth round pick, while Seattle drafted Walter Thurmond and Anthony McCoy.
+For this selection, the Titans traded running back LenDale White, defensive tackle Kevin Vickerson, their 2010 fourth round draft pick (111th overall), and their 2010 sixth round pick (185th overall) to the Seattle Seahawks in exchange for the Seahawks' 2010 fourth (104th overall, where Verner was selected) and sixth round (176th overall) draft picks.
+The Titans selected quarterback Rusty Smith with their sixth round pick, while Seattle used their picks to select safety Walter Thurmond and tight end Anthony McCoy.